cdl-geneseo/geneseo-dictionary/T/Tumbleweeds.md

 # Tumbleweeds

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-Q-T

-Bibliographies and Study Guides : Tumbleweeds

 Created by  Unknown User (klf16) on Apr 29, 2015

 adj. describing a desolate place. &quot;I went in and the place was tumbleweeds&quot; Freeman 2015